chinmayarvind23/AIvaluate/project-plan.md

     - **Frustrations**: Delayed feedback, unclear grading criteria, and difficulty understanding how to improve code.

 **3. Teaching Assistants (TAs)**
-- **Description**: Teaching Assistants support instructors by helping with grading, providing additional feedback, and assisting students with course materials.
+- **Description**: Teaching Assistants offer support to instructors by helping with grading, providing feedback as and when needed on student submissions, and assisting students efficiently to learn the course materials.

 - **High-Level Goals**:
     - Assist instructors with grading and providing feedback.